 - ✓ Annually we hold a Reports Day in which parents of the children are invited and updated on their child's progress. - ✓ Children with achievements, good progress and successful results provided with awards certificates.
-Medals, trophies. - ✓ During red-letter festivity seasons and at the end of the educational year we arrange for guest respected public speakers different professionals are invited to speak to the children to motivate, envision, inspire and provide positive role models to boost their potentials.
+Medals, trophies. - During red-letter festivity seasons and at the end of the educational year we arrange for guest respected public speakers different professionals are invited to speak to the children to motivate, envision, inspire and provide positive role models to boost their potentials. - ✓ The charity collected noteable quantity of clothes and provided to deprived families in Pakistan.